CLID: Controlled-Length Image Descriptions with Limited Data: Related work

 {\bf Descriptive image paragraphs.} Paragraph generation aims at describing an image by a sequence of sentences.
 Common works use hierarchical RNNs to guide the sentence topics (high level) and word sequence (low level)~\cite{chatterjee2018diverse,krause2016paragraphs,mao2018show,wang2019convolutional,zha2019context}.
 Other solutions further guide the training of RNN models with reinforcement learning~\cite{luo2019curiosity}, scene graph hierarchy information~\cite{yang2020hierarchical} and adversarial training~\cite{liang2017recurrent}.
 Despite the resemblance to single-sentence captioning, the tasks are considered distinct and thus the training datasets differ.
 Length-controllable paragraph generation has not yet been addressed.

 {\bf Scene graphs.} A scene graph represents the content of an image as a graph~\cite{johnson2015image}.
 It is defined as a tuple $G=(O,E)$, where the set of vertices $O$ represents the image objects and the set of edges $E$ represents relationships between objects.
-Each object contains the object type (e.g. dog) and relevant attributes (e.g. white); each edge contains the relationship type (e.g. eating).
-Scene graphs are used in numerous applications in computer vision, such as image retrieval~\cite{johnson2015image,qi2017online,schuster2015generating,wang2020cross}, image captioning~\cite{gao2018image,gu2019unpaired,yang2019auto}, VQA~\cite{ghosh2019generating,shi2019explainable,yang2018scene} and image synthesis~\cite{johnson2018image,mittal2019interactive,tripathi2019compact}.
+Each object contains the object type and relevant attributes; each edge contains the relationship type.
+Scene graphs are used in numerous applications in computer vision, such as image retrieval~\cite{johnson2015image,qi2017online,wang2020cross}, image captioning~\cite{gao2018image,gu2019unpaired,yang2019auto}, VQA~\cite{ghosh2019generating,shi2019explainable} and image synthesis~\cite{johnson2018image,mittal2019interactive,tripathi2019compact}.
 A widespread dataset of scene graphs is {\em Visual Genome (VG)}~\cite{krishna2017visual}, which contains scene graphs of 108K images.
-Furthermore, there are various algorithms for scene graph generation (SGG), such as~\cite{han2021image,tang2020unbiased,xu2017scene,yang2018graph,zellers2018neural,zhang2019graphical}.
+Furthermore, there are various algorithms for scene graph generation (SGG), such as ~\cite{han2021image,tang2020unbiased,xu2017scene,zhang2019graphical}.

 {\bf Small high-quality datasets and large low-quality datasets.} Having access to a small trusted dataset, as well as to a large untrusted dataset, is a typical scenario in classification with label noise~\cite{hendrycks2018using,li2017learning,veit2017learning,xiao2015learning}.
 Another domain is {\em neural machine translation (NMT)}, in which the trusted dataset contains expert translations.
 The lack of data in this domain is treated by data mining or other automatic methods that provide new data in varying quality.
 This data is considered noisy, therefore used for training jointly with the smaller trusted dataset~\cite{axelrod2017cynical,moore2010intelligent,wang2018denoising,zhang-etal-2019-curriculum}.